College Programs at Wellfleet Bay

 - Involvement in sanctuary-managed monitoring and research projects

-- Facility rental including lab space and dormitory accommodations
+- Facility rentals including lab space and dormitory accommodations

 Program Opportunities for Visiting College Groups

-Located on the grounds of the Wellfleet Bay Wildlife Sanctuary, the Bailey and Watson Houses are comfortable and convenient retreats used for programs and as housing for seasonal staff in the spring and summer.
-Both the Bailey and Watson Houses are two-story buildings.
-While they are separate units, they are connected by a large covered, screened porch.
-Together they sleep 18 people total.
+Located on the sanctuary's grounds, both Bailey House and Watson House are two-story, comfortable, and convenient retreats used for programs and as housing for seasonal staff in the spring and summer.
+While they are separate units, they are connected by a large, covered screened porch.

-Visiting groups will also benefit from Wellfleet Bay's exhibit hall with salt and fresh water aquariums, a spacious lab classroom and wet lab with plenty of counter space, and an auditorium with ceiling-mounted LCD projector.
-Contact the Education Coordinator at email@example.com for complete details.
+Visiting groups will also benefit from Wellfleet Bay's exhibit hall with salt and fresh water aquariums; a spacious lab classroom and wet lab with plenty of counter space; and an auditorium with ceiling-mounted LCD projector.